RafaelPereiraSantos/generic-semaphore/README.md

 A small package that allow an easy async processing with goroutines controlled by the [semaphore pattern](https://en.wikipedia.org/wiki/Semaphore_(programming)).

-The struct `CircuitBreaker` is a state machine to prevent sending requests that are likely to fail.

 ## Usage

 The usage is pretty straightforward, import the package and follow as the example bellow.